Open Source vs Open Networking vs SDN: What's the Difference

-Open source, open networking and SDN (software-defined networking), these three terms are often intertwined together.
-Though they are similar types of technology, the context separating them are usually blurred, which often confuses a lot of people.
-This post will give a thorough introduction to open source and make a comparison of open source, open networking, and SDN.
+Open source, open networking, and SDN (software-defined networking) are all common concepts related to open in networking.
+These three terms are often intertwined together and confuse a lot of people.
+This article will provide a comprehensive introduction to open source and make a comparison of open source, open networking, and SDN.

 What Is Open Source?

-This term originated from software development, which referred to a specific approach to creating computer programs.
+This term originated from software development and refers to a specific approach to creating computer programs.
 With the development of the Internet, the demand for reworking plenty of source code is increasing.
 When the source code is opened to the public, people can freely view, learn, share, modify or possibly improve the software when they have access to that code.
 It is convenient for creating diverse communication paths and interactive technical communities.
 It also can help construct multiple network equipment such as Ethernet switches.
 Therefore, open source draws more and more attention.
-What’s more, many people join open source projects, including developers, engineers, service providers, vendors, etc. which focus on developing specific software.
+Many people who focus on developing specific software, such as developers, engineers, service providers, vendors, etc., joined open source projects.

 Usually, open source software (program or application) accords with a license such as Apache or General Public License (GNU).
-The license defines terms and conditions for using or changing the open source software, for instance, a copyright statement within the code, a requirement to redistribute the licensed software only under the same license or to preserve the name of the authors.
-Users must agree upon all the agreements when using the open source software.
+The license defines terms and conditions for using or changing the open source software, for instance, a copyright statement within the code, a requirement to redistribute the licensed software only under the same license, or to preserve the name of the authors.
+Users must agree to all the agreements when using open source software.

-To understand the difference between open networking and open source, we’d better get to know the open networking first.
 Open networking is based on open standards (such as the OpenFlow protocol) and bare-metal hardware with flexible choices of networking operating system (OS).
-It aims at breaking down the propriety nature of software and hardware to deliver an agile, scalable and programmable network, which can adapt to the varying requirements.
-Therefore, users can choose OS freely such as Cumulus Networks' Cumulus Linux, Big Switch Networks' Switch Light, and Pica8's PicOS installed on commodity hardware or vendor hardware.
-Though these network OSs are commonly based on Linux, they are not needed to be open source.
+It aims at breaking down the propriety nature of software and hardware to deliver an agile, scalable, and programmable network, which can adapt to the varying requirements.
+Open networks offer high flexibility for enterprises, such as the freedom to choose devices, software, and network operating systems, which enables businesses to reduce their costs, increase capabilities and drive better ROI.

 SDN and open source play important roles in helping achieve open networking, but they are definitely not the same thing.

-One of the major components of SDN is the SDN controller.
-It communicates with applications through northbound application programming interfaces (APIs).
+A typical SDN has three parts - applications, controllers, and networking devices.
+SDN controller communicates with applications through northbound application programming interfaces (APIs).
 While it communicates with switches or routers using southbound interfaces such as OpenFlow.
 Since the OpenFlow protocol is an example of a pervasive open source component of networking, some people hold that SDN is the same as open source software.
 Actually, most SDN architectures remain using proprietary or open source software on third-party or commodity hardware.

 In addition, as stated, SDN allows for open networking.
 This makes some people consider that SDN is open source as well.
 Actually, SDN can be done in a more limited environment without open networking, let alone open networking is not necessarily open source.